vihaanpunjabi/Graphing-Model/README.md

 For cosine use cos, for sine use sin, for tangent use tan.
 In between the coefficient and variable please put a *.

-# Stay connected to me:

--SolarX- on scratch

-FireForceX on replit

-FireForceX on github

-solar_48970 on discord